Thursday, March 31, 2011

 My students always want know what I was like in high school, as if that explains who I am now.
-I have a really hard time answering that question for them because having some perspective, as I've been out of high school for 10 years, and now looking back I'm not really sure what kind of kid I was.
+I have a really hard time answering that question for them because having some perspective, as I've been out of high school for over a decade, and now looking back I'm not really sure what kind of kid I was.
 The main problem is the fact that they want me to whittle myself down into a stereotype.
 They want to categorize me, because that's how people are defined in high school.

 I was having this conversation with one of my oldest friends J, last week.
 J and I have been friends since we were about 7 years old, when he moved to town and started at my elementary school.
 He was easy to categorize, it seems, as he was a football player, or at least he was until he blew out his knee.
 What most people didn't know is that J was also really smart, but people just saw the number on his back and made assumptions.
 I, on the other hand, was a lot of things.
 I was a good religious girl, a peppy student council girl, a smart girl, the shy girl in the back of the classroom, the less studious but still smart younger sister of the super smart girl who graduated a few years ago, a drinker (only during senior year, sorry Mom), later a not so religious girl and probably many other people as well.